 Begin by combining chili powder, dried oregano, paprika, ground cumin, black pepper, and salt in a small bowl.
 I use the entire batch to top the meat, if you like things a little more mild, try starting with half of it.
 Set the bowl aside.

-In a large skillet, heat tallow, or olive oil, over medium-high heat.
-Once hot, add diced onions and minced garlic and cook until soft.
+In a large skillet, heat olive oil over medium-high heat.
+Add diced onions and minced garlic to the hot oil and cook until soft.

 STEP 3: Brown Meat

-Add the ground venison meat to your onions and garlic and brown over medium heat in the same skillet.
+Add the ground venison meat to your onions and garlic and brown over medium heat in the same cast iron skillet.
 Venison will not need to be drained.
-However, if you’re using beef you will need to drain off the excess fat from cooking.
+However, if you’re using ground beef you will need to drain off the excess fat from cooking.

 STEP 4: Season

-With the heat still on, pour the seasoning over the meat, add in the lime juice, and pour water over the mixture.
+With the heat still on, pour the seasoning over the meat, add in the lime juice, and pour 2/3rds cup of water over the mixture.
 Stir to combine.

 STEP 5: Assemble